Skip to content

 On the Tasting Mat:

-• Castle & Key Experimental Series Vol. 1 – Spaniard Mill Rye Finished in Vino de Naranja Barrels: A 115.8-proof rye (63% rye, 17% corn, 20% malted barley) from Castle & Key Distillery in Frankfort, KY, finished roughly 11 months in Spanish orange-wine barrels.
-The nose delivers chocolate orange, fresh mint, and orange-iced cupcake.
-The palate opens with citrus sweetness and closes with a lively rye spice, orange blossom florality, and a pop-rocks tingle.
+• Castle & Key Experimental Series Vol. 1 – Spaniard Mill Rye Finished in Vino de Naranja Barrels: A 115.8-proof rye (63% rye, 17% corn, 20% malted barley) from Castle & Key Distillery in Frankfort, Kentucky, finished approximately 11 months in Spanish orange-wine (Vino de Naranja) barrels.
+The nose opens with chocolate orange, mint, and an orange icing or cupcake sweetness.
+The palate delivers a burst of orange blossom and florality upfront, transitioning into a lively rye spice that lingers like pop rocks on the mid-palate, with a pleasant warm finish.
 Retails around $65.
-(00:03:01)
+(00:02:58)

 Full Transcript